 The HEL10S Project challenges the viewer to shut off their mind’s analytical narrator, and to allow the subconscious to simply follow the rhythms and patterns of the brushstrokes and feel their eyes whirring, bouncing and flowing across the surface as they play through the layers and interwoven compositions.
 This allows the viewer to drop into a more dream-like state, offering the opportunity to ‘reboot’ and re-calibrate, taking a sense of flow and connection away from the experience.

-This dovetails with Riekena’s belief that personal and spiritual growth are keys to our collective growth and evolution.
+This dovetails with Riekena’s belief that personal and spiritual growth are keys to our collective progress and evolution.
 When we can quiet our conscious narrator and get into a more relaxed state—whether it’s called meditative, spiritual, or psychedelic—and focus on our senses, we become more self-aware.
 These moments of quiet self-awareness are increasingly rare and precious in our stimulus-soaked modern world.
-By creating fully immersive work that is new, beautiful, and unconstrained by either the audience’s preconceptions or Riekena’s imposition of a singular ‘meaning,’ The HEL10S Project seeks to create spaces which help people access and embody these powerful moments of awareness
+By creating fully immersive work that is new, beautiful, and unconstrained by either the audience’s preconceptions or the artist’s imposition of any singular ‘meaning,’ The HEL10S Project creates spaces which help people access and embody these powerful moments of awareness

-"I believe in the transformative power of art, not necessarily to change the whole world at once, but that in recording those bursts of pure flow, it can act as a conduit of higher consciousness, can share that feeling, that freedom with another mind if it is willing to receive it."
+"I believe in the transformative power of art, that in recording those bursts of pure flow, it can act as a conduit of higher consciousness, can share that feeling, that freedom with another mind if it is willing to receive it."

-"Art that comes from a place of depth and sincerity really can move people; it can resonate with our spirits and communicate in a way that we don't fully comprehend."
+"Art that comes from a place of depth and sincerity can resonate with our spirits and communicate in a way that we don't fully comprehend."